CGJennings/se3docs/docs/um-release-notes.md

   * Plug-in manager dialog elements;
   * language part of locale icons did not match theme;
   * graphic background of New Component/New Project/Add New Task dialogs;
-  * component/resource preview panel used in file open dialog etc.
+  * component/resource preview panel used in file open dialog etc.;
+  * and others.
 * Fixed plug-in compatibility issues:
   * The Lord of the Rings LCG `getPortraitImage` error (note that this plug-in also currently requires compatibility mode to be enabled).